Citywide Council on English Language Learners (CCELL)

 You are eligible to run if you are the parent of a student who is currently in a bilingual or ESL program, or was in such a program within the previous two years.
 For the purpose of determining CCELL eligibility, “parent” is defined in Chancellor’s Regulation D-170 as:

 - a parent (by birth or adoption, step parent or foster parent), legal guardian, or person in parental relation to a child.
 A person in parental relation to a child is a person who is directly responsible for the care and custody of the child a regular basis in lieu of a parent or legal guardian.

-If you do not meet the above criteria, you may still be eligible to serve as one of the 2 Public Advocate appointees on the CCELL.
+If you do not meet the above criteria, you may still be eligible to serve as one of the 2 Public Advocate appointees to the CCELL.
 Qualifications include extensive experience and knowledge in the education of English language learners; additional requirements are listed in Chancellor’s Regulation D-170.
-The application may be downloaded here; it includes instructions for where to submit it (appointee applications are not accepted on this website).
+The application may be downloaded HERE it includes instructions for where to submit it (appointee applications are not accepted on this website).

 When is eligibility determined?

 Eligibility is determined as of the date an application to run for a seat on the CCELL is submitted.
-Once elected, parent members of CCELL may serve only as long as they have a child in a bilingual or ESL program, or have had a child in such a program within the previous two years.